 Consultation, especially for non-Cypriot citizens is encouraged to ensure all necessary documents and transactions are completed correctly.

-Necessary documents, usually in English, include:
+Necessary documents for both ship and yacht registration in Cyprus, usually in English, include:

 - The Declaration of Ownership, including corporate certificates if the owner is a company or identification papers if the owner is a person